 The total cost of our Year 2000 compliance plan is anticipated to be \$55.0 million.
 Approximately \$30.0 million of these costs had been incurred through December 31, 1998, and we expect to incur the balance of such costs to complete the compliance plan.
 We have been expensing and capitalizing the costs to complete the compliance plan in accordance with appropriate accounting policies.
-Variations from anticipated to be material in any given year.
+Variations from anticipated expenditures and the effect on our future results of operations are not anticipated to be material in any given year.
 However, if Year 2000 modifications and conversions are not made including modifications by our third party service providers, or are not completed in time, the Year 2000 problem could have a material impact on our operations, cash flows and financial condition.
 At this time we believe the most likely "worst case" scenario involves potential disruptions in our operations as a result of the failure of services provided by third parties.